IBM/cloudant-kafka-connector/performance/Performance Report.md

 `tasks.max`			|number of concurrent threads for parallel operations				 		|1		  |Yes `replication`		|The used schema to create ID's for the Cloundant objects					|false	  |No

+### Test results
+You can find all test results in the folder `performance/resources`.
+The file `results.ipynb` contains the diagrams of the test results.
+The file is a Jupyter Notebook and can be execute within the platform IBM Data Science Experience.
+Login credentials are masked and must be replace with your own Bluemix Account credentials.

 ## Results: Batch size
 ![Alt text](images/batch.png?raw=true "Batch Size")